filecoin-project/specs/content/systems/filecoin_markets/onchain_storage_market/storage_deal_flow.md

 ## Sector Termination

 12. Termination of a sector can be triggered in two ways.
 One when sector remains faulty for 14 consecutive days and the other when a miner initiates a termination by calling `TerminateSectors`.
 In both cases, a `TerminationFee` is penalized, which is in principle equivalent to how much the sector has earned so far.
-Miners are also penalized for the `DealCollateral` that the sector contains and remaining `DealPayement` will be returned to clients.
+Miners are also penalized for the `DealCollateral` that the sector contains and remaining `DealPayment` will be returned to clients.

 ## Deal Payment and slashing